auxio/small-n-flat-icon-pack/README.md

 A small and flat icon pack for Sentora

 #credits
-All credits go to paomedia, i only converted the SVG files and sorted them.. :) http://paomedia.github.io/small-n-flat/
+All credits go to paomedia, i only resized and sorted them.. :) http://paomedia.github.io/small-n-flat/